 - and a charging cable.

-They’re suited for both soccer cleats and artificial turf shoes, regardless of shoe size.
+The Playermaker is suited for both soccer cleats and artificial turf shoes, regardless of shoe size.

 - More than 15 different soccer metrics

-- Progress sharing functions
+- Sharing functions

-- Charges with a USB cable
+- The capability of charging with a USB cable

 - Sensors covered with durable silicone straps